correctness-workshop/2019/index.md

 ---
 ###  <a class="anchor" name="proceedings"> Proceedings </a>

-Expect that the proceedings will be archived in IEEE Xplore via [TCHPC](https://tc.computer.org/tchpc/).
+We expect that the proceedings will be archived in IEEE Xplore via [TCHPC](https://tc.computer.org/tchpc/).

 ---
 ### <a class="anchor" name="dates"> Important Dates </a>